 Present Society membership is mainly practical telephone collectors, many being past and present PMG/Telecom/Telstra employees, but many are people who are interested in the heritage of telecommunications without a great deal of practical knowledge.
 The Society aims to help this latter group in their understanding of telephony, The regular meetings have featured talks on technical and historical aspects of telephone technology and have included displays of selected groups of items for inspection and discussion by members.
 Regular auction sales have stimulated interest in collectors and restorers alike.
 A few rare items have turned up at auction sales, but the ordinary items have regularly proved popular.

 The Society organises annual Telephone Collectors Shows at various venues.
 There has been twenty-one annual Shows to date at a number of locations in and around Sydney.
-The Brisbane Sub-branch also conducts an annual Show in conjunction with Heritage Park at Pimpama on the Gold Coast on the last weekend of July each year (the eighth show in 2012).
-The Adelaide Sub-branch conducted its fourth show in conjunction with the Strathalbyn Antique Fair in August 2012 - another most successful event.
+The Queensland Branch also conducts an annual Show in conjunction with Heritage Park at Pimpama on the Gold Coast on the last weekend of July each year (the eleventh show in 2015).
+The South Australian Branch conducted its latest show in conjunction with the Strathalbyn Antique Fair in August 2015 - another most successful event.
 At all these Shows, members are encouraged to present displays of their collections for the pleasure and education of the public and even to set up tables to sell eagerly sought after items to other members to restore or complete equipment with missing parts.
 These Shows are open to the public and provide a means to promote the hobby of telephone collecting and to recruit new members to the Society.